frnck37/astronauts-notifier/README.md

 # astronauts-notifier
-An astronaut and ISS locayion and distance notifier on ESP8266, using wifikit8.
+An astronaut and ISS location and distance notifier on ESP8266, using wifikit8.
+Use Arduino IDE with ESP8266 plugins.